"This Ministry" Chart

 The growth of the seed results in the reverberating concentric circles – unity (note, unity first--interesting), then worship.
 And it goes on further to produce the outer dotted concentric circle (outreach, prayer, etc.), which in turn are the impetus for the seed to be carried out to other localities and pollinated there and gives birth to new Assemblies.
 The new patches of concentric circles demonstrate these assemblies.
 (In this graphic there are four of them).

-The lines inscribing the square that are marked by a "W" represent the workers (worker bees, aka drones, hmm, wonder who the queen bee is...) who carry out the seed to the new localities.
-The "I’s" represent itinerant workers who travel between the Assemblies to ensure their proper growth and health.
+The lines inscribing the square that are marked by a "W" represent the Workers (worker bees, aka drones, hmmm, wonder who the queen bee is...) who carry out the seed to the new localities.
+The "I’s" represent itinerant Workers who travel between the Assemblies to ensure their proper growth and health.
 From the letters of several leading brothers who left, it appears itinerant ministers supersede the authority of local leadership.

 You see the verses they use Acts 1:17, 25 and II Cor 4:1:

 "For he was numbered with us, and had obtained part of this ministry."
 "That he may take part of this ministry and apostleship, from which Judas fell..."
 "Therefore seeing we have this ministry, as we have received mercy, we faint not."First of all, please tell me what these verses have to do with anything.
 The argument of the Assembly leaders who taught this vision is that these verses refer to the apostolic ministry, which is what they are continuing because of the revelation of heavenly vision that George was given.

 These verses are being used totally taken out of context and have nothing to do with what is being taught in the Testimony to Jesus class, other than they just so happen to include the words "this ministry" in the KJV.
 To put it bluntly, George's "heavenly vision" is not at all the same as what the Bible is talking about when it says, "this ministry" referred to in those verses.